roman-milk/roman-milk.github.io/a-slightly-different-marriage.md

  "I know.
 I've asked around about you.
 So, what is it about me that had you staring at me?"

  Well, she wanted to know so I told her.
 She laughed at me.
 "You can't be serious.
 That is an old wives tale; nothing like that ever happens for real."
-Report_Story #2